lagdo/jaxon-supervisor/README.md

 Documentation
 -------------

+0. Install the jaxon library so it bootstraps from a config file and handles ajax requests.
+Here's the [documentation](https://www.jaxon-php.org/docs/v3x/advanced/bootstrap.html).

 1. Install this package with Composer.
 If a [Jaxon plugin](https://www.jaxon-php.org/docs/v3x/plugins/frameworks.html) exists for your framework, you can also install it.
+It will automate the previous step.

 2. Declare the package and the Supervisor servers in the `app` section of the [Jaxon configuration file](https://www.jaxon-php.org/docs/v3x/advanced/bootstrap.html).